 - Place the cast iron skillet in the preheated oven and bake for 15 minutes.

-- Remove from the oven and enjoy immediately hot and fresh with butter, honey, your favorite jams, or honey butter.
+- Remove from the oven and enjoy immediately hot and fresh with butter, honey, your favorite jams.

 Notes

-- To grease the cast iron skillet, put a little bit of shortening on a paper towel and wrap around the skillet until the bottom and sides are lightly covered.
+- To grease the cast iron skillet, put a little bit of shortening, lard, or butter on a paper towel and spread around the skillet until the bottom and sides are lightly covered.

 - Leftovers can be stored in a zip-top bag for 3 days.
 These make excellent breakfast sandwiches too.
 Pop in the microwave for 10 seconds to gently warm again.